jeffery9/gemini-mcp-tool/docs/usage/best-practices.md

 "identify performance bottlenecks and suggest optimizations" "check for SQL injection vulnerabilities"
-"explain the authentication flow step by step"
+"explain the authentication flow step by step" "generate a React component for user authentication" "review this code for security best practices"
 ```

 ### Provide Success Criteria